ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 }
 </code></pre>

-For example, we can reference B from security group A with no issue, but we can't directly reference A from B, so the chain of dependency upon deployment is Security group B, then A (reliant on B), then adding the rule referencing A to B (reliant on both A and B).
+For example, we can reference Security Group B from Security Group A with no issue, but we can't directly reference Security Group A from Security Group B (as this would create a cyclic dependency).

+So the chain of dependency upon deployment is Security group B, then Security Group A (reliant on B), and *then* adding the rule referencing A to B (reliant on both A and B).

 ## Getting to grips with CDK